thematters/fullstack-challenge/README.md

 Please write a simple website with the following features:

-1. UI for user to input text and submit.
+1. UI for user to input and submit text.
-2. Stored text input from user.
+2. Stored the text input from user.
 3. Generate (or redirect to) an URL for the input text.
 4. Retrieve a piece of text for a given URL.